receipted/stamp/README.md

 ## Why it matters

 Standard tools check syntax.
-Turnchain checks governance.
+Stamp checks governance.

 A function can pass linting, pass tests, pass code review — and still have the wrong trust boundary.
-Turnchain finds the semantic failures that look correct but aren't:
+Stamp finds the semantic failures that look correct but aren't:

 - A "CSV helper" that secretly enables code execution ([CVE-2026-27966](https://nvd.nist.gov/vuln/detail/CVE-2026-27966))
 - A JWT verifier that lets the token choose its own verification algorithm ([CVE-2026-22817](https://nvd.nist.gov/vuln/detail/CVE-2026-22817))